Top 10 Fears Students Face Before Starting College: Asked By Students and Answered by Psychology Professionals

 If a student fails a class, universities have varying policies on the ways they handle the grade (for example: drop the grade and replace it with a repeat grade another semester, limit the number of repeated classes, allow for a grade to be transferred in to count for the repeat, etc).
 The goal is to use as much intervention support as possible to avoid failing a class, so seek support from professors, teaching assistants, advisors, the writing center, and other tutoring services to approach the content more successfully.

-6. What if I don’t like my school in general, should I transfer?
+6. What if I don’t like my school in general? should I transfer?

-It is best for students to make every effort to select an institution where they can see themselves growing for the next four years.
+Students should make every effort to select an institution where they can see themselves growing for the next four years.
 However, if there are social stressors or issues with faculty and advising that cannot be avoided, there are plenty of options for transferring.

+This is a decision that should not be made quickly, but will likely become apparent due to compounding factors.
+In the end, students need to decide whether or not the issues are solvable or if a different environment is warranted.
 Be sure students weigh all options before choosing to transfer because merit scholarships and financial aid packages will not carry over to other schools.
 On average, 30% of students transfer, and of that number, another 60% transfer a second time.

 What this says to me is that students may be cutting short the opportunity to build long-term relationships and leverage the resources at a particular school.
 As Benjamin Franklin once said, it is better to consider the whole picture than be “penny wise pound foolish.”